Time waits for nobody. This quote can help clarify your life, especially if you care for an aging parent or loved one.

 - Do they need transportation to the grocery store or to doctor’s appointments?

-- Do they need help with ordinary day-to-day tasks like cleaning, bathing, or getting dressed?
+- Do they need help with everyday tasks like cleaning, bathing, or getting dressed?

 - Can they afford to live in an assisted living facility?